 The Niagara Grape & Wine Festival

-Every September, over two weekends, Niagara plays host to Canada’s largest wine festival.
-The Niagara Grape & Wine Festival held in St. Catharines allows visitors to taste up to 100 different wines.
+Every September, Niagara plays host to Canada’s largest wine festival.
+The Niagara Grape & Wine Festival held in St. Catharines allows visitors to taste upwards of 100 different wines.

-Purchase a discovery pass and you’ll be entitled to attend eight different wine and food events during the festival.
-Be sure to catch the Meridian Grande Parade, where hundreds of musicians, acrobats and performers march in downtown St. Catharines to the delight of visitors and locals.
+Purchase a discovery pass and you’ll be entitled to attend special wine and food events during the festival.
+Be sure to catch the Grande Parade, where musicians, dancers, and floats make their way through downtown St. Catharines to the delight of visitors and locals.